vivaria/edisonrul.ing/README.md

     *   You can activate and resolve "Creature Swap" & "Brain Control".
 If an exchanged monster's Attribute differs from those already face-up on that field, it is immediately sent to the Graveyard.
     *   You can activate cards that Summon multiple monsters (if you have no face-up monsters).
 All of them are Summoned, then you pick one Attribute and send all others to the Graveyard.
 *   VS. "Gladiator Beasts": Your Glad Beasts can tag out (return to your Deck) as long as there is another Gladiator Beast in your Deck of the correct Attribute that you COULD Summon.
 However, if you have no face-up monsters when the effect resolves, you can Summon a Glad Beast of any Attribute.
-*   VS. "Lonefire Blossom": you cannot activate "Lonefire Blossom's" effect unless you have a FIRE Plant-Type monster in your Deck.
+*   VS. "Lonefire Blossom": you cannot activate "Lonefire Blossom"'s effect unless you have a FIRE Plant-Type monster in your Deck.
 If you Tribute your only face-up monster (Lonefire) for this effect, you can Special Summon a non-FIRE Plant-Type monster (ex: "Dandylion", "Tytannial, Princess of Camellias").
 *   VS. Uria, Lord of Searing Flames: You cannot Special Summon Uria by sending Gozen + 2 face-up Continuous Traps to the Graveyard unless you control no face-up monsters non-FIRE monsters.